Stexu/OSD/README.md

 After that you can Start the Software and click "Load Software".
 It should now list your Software in a checkbox list.
 Check or uncheck accordingly to your wishes.

+## ToDo

++ Allowing to set instructions and options with full SYSVAR support per application.
++ Bugfixes basic cleanup stuff.
++ Update the UI look and make it more user friendly.